12 Top-Rated Tourist Attractions in Rhode Island

 2 Cliff Walk, Newport

 Despite past efforts of mansion owners on the preferred ocean side of Bellevue Avenue to close off access, Newport's Cliff Walk has remained a public walking path since the days when the great palaces were at their prime.
-The pathway along the rocky shore provides walkers with views of breakers crashing on the rocks below as well as the mansions' gardens and sea-facing facades above.
+The pathway along the rocky shore provides walkers with views of breakers crashing on the rocks below as well as the mansions' gardens and sea-facing facades above, and is one of the most popular - and free - things to do in Newport.
 The Cliff Walk begins well before The Breakers, the first major mansion it skirts, and after 3.5 miles, it passes by Rough Point, at the end of Bellevue Avenue.
 The exotic Tea House at Marble House stands just above the path.

 3 The Elms, Newport